A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

 “I’m confident that despite Russia’s size, its geography, climate and economic structure, this task is achievable,” Putin said of a pledge, announced earlier this week in Moscow, that Russia would significantly reduce its greenhouse gas emissions by 2050.

-Putin did not mention recent bad blood with Biden over U.S. sanctions and accusations that Russia had menaced its neighbor Ukraine and is mistreating jailed dissident Alexei Navalny.
+Putin did not mention recent bad blood with Biden over U.S. sanctions and accusations that Russia had menaced neighbor Ukraine and is mistreating jailed dissident Alexei Navalny.

 But he did get in what appeared to be a dig at the United States for its past role as the world’s top greenhouse gas polluter.